What Is Carding? A Complete Overview

-There are many different methods of identity theft that target individuals.
-One of those types is called carding.
-Carding is a cybercrime that can lead to financial fraud.
-It is the illegal method by which criminals gain access to your credit or debit card data and use it without your consent.
+Carding is the illegal method by which criminals gain access to your credit or debit card data and use it without your consent.
 The practice of carding is also known as card fraud and can be conducted through various means, such as skimming.

 Although the impacts of carding can be damaging, cardholders can still take measures to protect themselves from this type of identity theft.
-It's helpful to understand how this version of identity theft works, given that many consumers can easily become victims of it.
-Continue reading to learn more about how carding works, the different types of carding, plus cybersecurity tips and red flags if you believe you have been a victim of carding.
+Continue reading to learn more about how carding works, cybersecurity tips and red flags, and our favorite identity theft protection services.

 Bottom line